 While St Augustine does have very good shade tolerance levels and can defeat moss in some shaded areas, we must remember that not even Saint Augustine grass can grow strong and healthy under shade conditions which exceed 70%.
 So in environments where there is very high levels of shade, and excess moisture, the Saint Augustine grass will still grow weak while the moss grows strong.
 So we can see we're still going to be facing moss problems under these conditions.

-Killing and Treating Moss In Saint Augustine Grass
+Treating Moss In Saint Augustine Grass

-To kill or treat moss in Saint Augustine grass lawns, we must make the affected area highly favourable to Saint Augustine grass, and highly hostile to the moss.
+To control or treat moss in Saint Augustine grass lawns, we must make the affected area highly favourable to Saint Augustine grass, and highly hostile to the moss.
 Which involves addressing all of the main environmental factors which encourage moss growth and which simultaneously makes the lawn weak.

 Excess Shade On Lawn